KimmyYang/script/README.md

 # script
 	Evironment: MAC OS
-	Description:Those scripts are implement by using shell script, which are my simple working tool.
+	Description:Those scripts are implemented by using shell script, which are my simple working tool.